 Whether it’s external cash management associated with currency logistics such as CIT or provisional credit from banks – these advanced systems allow businesses of all sizes to manage working capital more effectively.

-The Future of Cash Automation
+The Future of Cash: Retail Automation Technology

 Trends in cash management technology indicate that analytics software currently under development is less likely to focus solely on cash.
 Instead, integrating physical currency information with data collected from cashless payments will combine to serve as a powerful solution that offers merchants ‘end-to-end’ visibility of all payment transactions.